Skip to main content

 Here's a simplified idea of the flow:

-- Agent Thinks: The agent uses its connected LLM (its "brain") and its Memories (your instructions) to process the input.
+2. Agent Thinks: The AI agent uses its connected LLM (its "brain") and its Memories (managed automatically by the agent) to process the input.

 Visual Concept: